Trawais/kiwi-qa-case-study/README.md

 2. Run tests: `npm run cy:run`

 ## Why are some Scenarios skipped?
-I believe the main purpose of this task was to show I'm able to prepare working solution and not all Scenarios must be automated.
+I believe the main purpose of this task was to show tha I'm able to prepare working solution and not all Scenarios must be automated.
 Also I believe I could think of much more Scenarios if I have full documentation and more time.
 I take this as a task for a few hours and I adjusted scope to this fact.

 ## How to debug / develop?
 You can open cypress by command `npm run cy:open`.
-Note: You can run only one scenario from the feature file by providing `@only` tag and save some time.
+Note: You can run only one scenario from the feature file by providing `@only` tag just before that Scenario and save a lot of time.

 ## ToDo list
 1. Pass baseUrls for frontend and API services via environment variables